abhinav4848/Obsidian-Medicine/haloperidol.md

 2. Management of intractable hiccups (not confirmed in Randomised control trials).
 3. metabolic causes of [[antiemetics|nausea]]
 4. Settles agitation and [[antipsychotic drugs|psychosis]] including hallucinations.
+5. first-line antipsychotic medication recommended for the management of delirium in [[anticipatory meds|palliative care]] patients.
 ## Caution
 Use caution in dementia (increased mortality and stroke risk) Reduce starting dose in renal impairment